This is the seventh chapter of The Architect's Guide to Choosing the Right Carpet.

 Interior trends come and go but right now we're experiencing an exciting movement away from the purity of minimalism and a return of richness, pattern and bold colour.
-There’s also a significant move towards biophilic design – bringing the healing energy of nature into urban environments – and a trend towards bold, statement flooring that stands out as the key element in a space.
+Within the current carpet design trends, there's also a significant move towards biophilic design – bringing the healing energy of nature into urban environments – and a trend towards bold, statement flooring that stands out as the key element in a space.

 Nature equals nurture and bringing nature into urban environments is important to our well-being.
 Studies have shown that if we can't bring real nature indoors, then colours and patterns that mimic nature still have a beneficial effect.
-Being close to nature and natural forms is known to reduce stress levels and increase productivity and the concept of biophilic design that incorporates natural elements is being increasingly embraced in modern workplaces.
+Being close to nature and natural forms is known to reduce stress levels and increase productivity and the trend of biophilic carpet designs that incorporates natural elements is being increasingly embraced in modern workplaces.
 Carpet can be an essential ingredient in creating a healthy environment based on the principles of biophilic design.
 Custom designed textured carpet that mimics the random patterning and colours of watercourses, forest floors or cloudy skies subliminally brings the outdoors in, introducing the organic into the urban.

 With custom carpet designs now more accessible than ever, and available in fresh and exciting colours, we're seeing more commercial interiors where a bold carpet design throughout is the major design statement, with all other materials being much more subdued.
-In many cases the carpet design alludes to the company or its products, making a subtle but powerful brand message.
+In many cases the carpet design trend alludes to the company or its products, making a subtle but powerful brand message.
 A prime example is the office of French paint manufacturer Akzo Nobel, where a design of bold brush strokes on the custom carpeting takes centre stage and makes an electric design statement.

 Still not full of ideas for your next project, check out 10 carpet cases we love, to see many more ways to use carpets in your interior design.